W427697/Discord-/docs/configure/overview.md

 ### On-demand story loading

-As your Storybook grows in size, it gets challenging to load all of your stories in a performant way, slowing down the loading times and yielding a large bundle.
-Starting with Storybook 6.4, you can optimize your story loading by enabling the `storyStoreV7` feature flag in your configuration as follows:
+As your Storybook grows, it gets challenging to load all of your stories performantly, slowing down the loading times and yielding a large bundle.
+Out of the box, Storybook loads your stories on demand rather than during boot-up to improve the performance of your Storybook.
+If you need to load all of your stories during boot-up, you can disable this feature by setting the `storyStoreV7` feature flag to `false` in your configuration as follows:

 <!-- prettier-ignore-start -->

 <CodeSnippets
   paths={[
     'common/storybook-on-demand-story-loading.js.mdx',
+    'common/storybook-on-demand-story-loading.ts.mdx',
   ]}
 />

 <!-- prettier-ignore-end -->

-Once you've restarted your Storybook, you'll see an almost immediate performance gain in your loading times and also a decrease in the generated bundle.

 #### Known limitations